 In DIane’s example, she was using Genealogy Bank, but the same techniques can be used in most newspaper search engines by just encasing the search term (in this case the address) in quotes in the search box.

 So, search for addresses as well as names and you might be surprised at what you find.
-I'm going to try some of those types of searches this weekend and see what I find.
+I’ve tried this technique with a few positive results!

-And thanks to Diane - this old dog (me) can indeed learn new tricks!
+And thanks to Diane – this old dog (me) indeed learned new tricks!